 County including the towns of Herndon, Vienna, and Clifton.
-The major areas of focus include emergency management planning policy; the countywide emergency training and exercise program; public preparedness and education; enhancement of response and recovery capabilities, and grants management.
-OEM is committed to preparing responding for, recovering from, and mitigating new and challenging threats.
+The of focus include major areas emergency management planning the countywide policy; emergency training and exercise program; public preparedness and education; enhancement of response and recovery capabilities, and grants management.
+OEM is committed to responding preparing for, recovering from, and mitigating new and challenging threats.
 OEM coordinates the emergency management activities of all Fairfax